Escalation Matrix

 2) Functional Escalation

 Functional Escalation involves directing a ticket to the team or individual possessing the precise skill set necessary to resolve critical issues, even if they do not hold the next hierarchical position.
-For example, if customer inquiries pertain to an upcoming payment, the accounts and billing department, despite not being the next hierarchical level, would be best equipped to handle them.
+For example, if customer inquiries pertain to an upcoming payment, the accounts and billing department, despite not being at the next hierarchical level, would be best equipped to handle them.

 3) Priority Escalation

 In this approach, issues are Escalated based on their priority, resulting in faster routing to team leaders and higher-level personnel due to their increased significance.
-For example, an Information Technology problem causing frequent phone echoing would be assigned a higher priority than investigating a supply delivery that is just one day late.
+For example, an Information Technology problem causing frequent phone calls would be assigned a higher priority than investigating a supply delivery that is just one day late.
 The identification of high-priority issues is essential to ensure the appropriate support team promptly addresses them.

 4) Automatic Escalation